thisiseesmaeel/TDP024/lab3/README.md

-# How to set up environment
--  How to set up Elixir environment
--  How to set up Rust environment
--  How to set up Kafka
--  How to run bank-system application

 ### How to set up Elixir environment (person api)
 Make sure you have elixir installed by running the `elixir -v`.
 Check [here](https://hexdocs.pm/phoenix/installation.html) for installation.
 Then follow the steps below:
 - Open `person-api` directory